Looking for the best Las Vegas family vacation itinerary?

 There are many excellent food courts in most casinos.
 The food court at Caesars Palace is really good with a variety of cuisines.
 MGM Grand, Venetian, and New York New York also have food courts with several cuisine options.

-Venetian Grand Canal Shoppes have several cafes and restaurants near the water where you can just walk up and look at the menu.
+Venetian Grand Canal Shoppes has several cafes and restaurants near the water where you can just walk up and look at the menu.
 Canonita is great and we enjoyed the Mexican food there.

 You cannot go wrong with the chain restaurants like Cheesecake Factory, P.F.
 Changs, and Buca di Beppo which your kids might be familiar with.

-Travel tips for trip to Las Vegas with kids
+Travel tips for family vacation in Las Vegas

-Below are some travel tips to ensure you have a great time on your Las Vegas trip with kids.
+Below are some travel tips to ensure you have a great time on your Las Vegas vacation with kids.

 Make attractions and show bookings ahead of time